-No projection shall extend to within 8 inches of an alley line or party line extended.
-To determine the "party line extended" draw a line through the corners of the property and perpendicular to the street (DCMR 12-3202.7.2).

-No chimney shall extend beyond the building line/building restriction line (DCMR 12-3202.7.3).

-No plumbing fixtures shall be located in a projection (DCMR 12-3202.7.4).

-No portion of an overhead projection of a building shall extend over public space closer than 18 inches from the curb line (DCMR 12-3202.7.5).
+- No projection shall extend to within 8 inches of an alley line or party line extended.
+To determine the "party line extended" draw a line through the corners of the property and perpendicular to the street (DCMR 12-3202.7.2). - No chimney shall extend beyond the building line/building restriction line (DCMR 12-3202.7.3). - No plumbing fixtures shall be located in a projection (DCMR 12-3202.7.4). - Projecting signs, fixtures, marquees, or other overhead projections of a building shall not extend over public space closer than 18 inches from the curb line (DCMR 12-3202.7.5). - Permanent pedestrian walkways and tunnels shall meet the requirements specified in the International Building Code, Section of DCMR 12-3104.
+They require approval by DDOT and must maintain a vertical clearance from the public right-of-way to the lowest part of the projection of at least 15 feet.

-All projections shall be constructed of noncombustible material (DCMR 12-3202.7.6).

-Pedestrian walkways and tunnels shall meet the requirements of DCMR 12-3104.
-They require a vertical clearance from the public right-of-way to the lowest part of the projection of at least 15 feet.
 They must be approved by DDOT (DCMR 12-3202.8 and 12-3202.8.1).
+Temporary covered walkways protecting sidewalks shall follow guidance and standards defined in DDOT's Departmental Order No. 2008-OD-02.

+Window wells are a typical example of an areaway that is used to permit light into below-grade residential units.

+Projections onto Narrow Sidewalks Projections into public space that do not meet the minimum distance requirements from the face of curb must obtain a code modification from DCRA.
+OP and DDOT support the following embellishments in public space on streets where they are allowed by regulation, but are unable to maintain the required minimum distance from the curb:

+- Cornices, bases, water tables, and pilasters. - Open balconies projecting up to 3'. - Awnings, canopies, and marquees up to 18" over windows. - Awnings, canopies, and marquees up to 3' over primary entrances.

+In these situations, the minimum clearance for balconies, awning, canopies, and marquee projections from a sidewalk is 12'.

+Areaways are used to get light into lower levels of buildings.

+Areaways may be used for steps providing secondary building access to lower levels.

+The projection allowance for an areaway varies depending on the width of the street and zoning, but all areaways must be protected by a metal railing.

-5.4 SUBSURFACE PROJECTIONS
+5.4 SUBSURFACE PROJECTIONS 5.4.1 AREAWAYS

-5.4.1 AREAWAYS

 An areaway is a below grade projection that is open at its top.
-The most common types are window wells and lead walks to basement or below grade residential units.
+The most common types are window wells and below-grade steps leading to basements and cellars.

-The width of an areaway may extend the full width of a property up to 8 inches from the lot lines extended (DCMR 12-3202.9.1.1 and 3202.7.2).
+The construction code allows areaways to extend the full width of a property up to 8 inches from the lot lines extended (DCMR 12-3202.9.1.1 and 3202.7.2).